Warrant of Fitness checklist

-The penalty for driving a vehicle without a current warrant of fitness is a fine.
+The penalty for driving a car without a current warrant of fitness is a fine.

-In New Zealand it is illegal to sell a car without a current WoF, unless the buyer signs a statement that says they understand the WoF isn't current and they won't use the car except to take it somewhere for repair or inspection.
+In New Zealand a person may not sell a car without a current WoF, unless the buyer signs a statement that says they understand the WoF isn't current and they won't use the car except to take it somewhere for repair or inspection.

 Here are some reasons cars fail:

-Lights: Broken headlights are an automatic fail.
-Ensure they are working properly; both at dipped and high beamed, and if they are cracked repair them as soon as possible.
+- Lights: Ensure your headlights are working properly; both at dipped and high beamed, and if they are cracked repair them as soon as possible.
 You also need to make sure your hazards, indicators and brake lights are all in working order.

-Tyres: Your tyres will be checked for tread, pressure and wear.
+- Tyres: Your tyres will be checked for tread, pressure and wear.
 You need to maintain your tyres at the pressure recommended by the car manufacturer, and a minimum tread depth of 1.5mm around the whole circumference of the tyre.

 A WoF is not a clean bill of health, so don’t assume just because a car has a WoF that there is nothing wrong with it.
 If you are buying a car privately consider getting a vehicle information report so you can have the most up to date information available.

-Protect yourself from liability with our most basic car policy Third party cover
+- Protect yourself from liability with our most basic car policy Third party cover.